htruong/htruong.github.io/_posts/2018-04-16-bked-gui-as-tui.md

 _Backslashes no mo.
 [Yen all the way](https://superuser.com/questions/1167662/why-is-windows-10-displaying-as-%C2%A5-on-the-command-line/1167665)._

 Two years ago, I thought about BKED and realized that BKED had no problems drawing tables.
 It could even display bold and italic characters at the same time alongside with regular characters, which isn't possible with ordinary text-only programs.
-When I tried to run it in DOSBox, it was clear that BKED did something really clever to get around that limitation.
+When I tried to run it in DOSBox, it was clear that BKED did something really unusual to get around that limitation.
 I thought it might have used the [secondary font](http://webpages.charter.net/danrollins/techhelp/0155.HTM) to extend the number of characters it could display simultaneously to 512.
 If my suspicition turned out to be true then that is already very clever.

 ![](/assets/posts-images/bked/bked2.png)

-So I updated my status on Facebook praising what Dr. Quach Tuan Ngoc, the author, did.
+So I updated my status on Facebook [1] praising what Dr. Quach Tuan Ngoc, the author, did.
 Dr. Ngoc somehow was a friend of a friend of mine, saw that and chimed in.

 He said his editor doesn't run in textmode.

 When I heard that, my mind was blown!
 It turns out, BKED is not a TUI program, it is a full-blown GUI that runs in Hercules/CGA/EGA/VGA graphics and just pretends to be a TUI.
 It draws every single pixel in its GUI with no acceleration whatsoever.
 It had to do it very quickly and economically -- computers in Vietnam at the time were all old secondhand ones imported from the US recycling centers and such.
 Now as I looked at it more, it was no surprise to me it could also do quite sophisticated mathematical formulas and chart drawing.

 ![](/assets/posts-images/bked/bked3.jpg)